 Sign up for our email newsletter to get our latest news in your inbox

-David said: “My grandad was one of the original Commandos so I grew up wanting to join the Royal Marines.
-It was pretty inevitable really.
-I joined at17 and served all over the world, primarily with 42 Commando.
+"My grandad was one of the original Commandos," reveals David, "so I grew up wanting to join the Royal Marines.
+I joined at 17 and served all over the world, primarily with 42 Commando.

-“I did two tours of Afghanistan.
-By the time we got out there the second time in 2011 it was a different situation, all the tactics the Taliban were using had changed and we lost some good lads on that tour.
+"I did two tours of Afghanistan.
+By the time we got out there for the second time, in 2011, it was a very different situation from the first tour.
+All the tactics the Taliban were using had changed.
+We lost some good lads on that tour.

 "I injured my back on an Arctic training exercise in Norway which ultimately led to the medical discharge.
 It came as a bit of a shock.
 They offered me the option of doing a desk job but I chose a discharge.
 It was a bit like stepping into the unknown.
 42 Commando were brilliant.
 They even helped with our removal costs.
 The biggest problem we had during my whole transition was housing."

-David began to suffer from hyper sensitivity and panic attacks and was ultimately diagnosed with PTSD.
+To make matters worse, David began to suffer from hypersensitivity and panic attacks and was ultimately diagnosed with PTSD.
 The family was finally allocated housing in May 2016 and took the first property they were offered.

-“As it turns out our SSAFA caseworker Simon was brilliant.
+"Our SSAFA caseworker Simon was brilliant.
 He came round and went through everything with us.
 We asked if we could get some rooms carpeted so the children could play safely but the next thing we knew he had arranged to get the whole house covered.
-He also noticed our washing machine was broken and managed to get us a new one along with a new cooker.
+He also noticed our washing machine was broken and managed to get us a new one, along with a new cooker.
 He kept in touch to let us know what was going on.
 What he managed to do completely blew me away.
 I’m so glad I contacted SSAFA.

 “I’m in a much better place now.
 I still have good days and bad days but now I’ve got a job and we’re more comfortable it’s easier to deal with.
 If I could do it all over again – and my advice to anyone making that transition from the military now would be, make sure you talk to somebody about how you’re feeling.
 Don’t put it off.”